Aims & Scope

 Each issue contains original research, academic review articles, health outcomes articles, case reports and basic research to assist health care professionals in making decisions by including the latest techniques and treatment options for treating their patients.

-No more than 7 authors are acceptable until there is a special justification.
+More than 7 authors (students/interns) are not acceptable until there is a special justification.
 For the articles authored by students/interns, they must include their research supervisor or consultant as co-author (6 students + 1 Supervisor/Consultant/Prof).
 Please see our Guide for Authors for more details.

 Most Accessed Articles